lucas-streanga/Processor-Project/README.md

   - Branch to a PC-relative address
 - 13: BRNL
   - Save the current state of the PC to the link register (R13) and branch to a PC relative address
+- 14: LSL
+  - Perform a logical shift left with two registers and a shift or one register and an immediate value.
+- 15: LSR
+  - Perform a logical shift right with two registers and a shift or one register and an immediate value.
+- 16: ASR
+  - Perform a arithmetic shift right with two registers and a shift or one register and an immediate value.
+- 17: RET
+  - Move the link register into the program counter, returning from a sub routine.
+- 18: MUL
+  - Perform integer multiplication with two registers and a shift or one register and an immediate value.
+- 19: DIV
+  - Perform integer division with two registers and a shift or one register and an immediate value.
+- 20: AND
+  - Perform bitwise and with two registers and a shift or one register and an immediate value.
+- 21: LOR
+  - Perform bitwise or with two registers and a shift or one register and an immediate value.
+- 22: XOR
+  - Perform bitwise xor with two registers and a shift or one register and an immediate value.
 - 255: END
    - End execution.